Jason S. Ridler, Adjunct Faculty

 Jason S. Ridler is a military and science historian, conflict analyst, novelist, and improv actor.

 He earned his doctorate in War Studies from the Royal Military College of Canada with his biography of Dr. Omond Solandt, early atomic weapons expert, which became his monograph, Maestro of Science: Omond Solandt and Government Science in War and Hostile Peace, published in 2015 by the University of Toronto Press.
-His writings on war, science, and unconventional conflicts have appeared in an array of journals including Diplomacy and Statecraft, Small Wars and Insurgencies, and Defense and Security Analysis.

 He has published works on the war novels and memoirs by veterans for War, Art, and Literature, and is a former contributing editor to the Journal of Military Experience (now Military Experience and the Arts).
 He is also a former Visiting Scholar with UC Berkeley’s Office for the History of Science and Technology.